-Only a Driver may protest against facts pertaining only to the races in which he takes part.
+Only a rider may protest against facts pertaining only to the races in which he/she takes part.

-Joint protests signed by several Drivers will not be considered.
+Joint protests signed by several riders will not be considered.

 All protests must be in writing - type written or hand written in printed characters in English.